duleorlovic/blog/_draft/2014-07-08-scraping-selenium.markdown

 # Mechanize

-If you have simple site without fancy ajax than you can use [Mechanize](http://docs.seattlerb.org/mechanize/GUIDE_rdoc.html).
+If you have simple site without ajax than you can use [Mechanize](http://docs.seattlerb.org/mechanize/GUIDE_rdoc.html).
 It uses nokogiri and `automatically stores and sends cookies, follows redirects, and can follow links and submit forms`.
 It provides